ridiculous/duck_puncher/README.md

 ### Tactical punches

-Punch only certain methods onto a duck:
+`DuckPuncher` extends the amazing [Usable](https://github.com/ridiculous/usable) gem, so you can configure only the punches you want!
+For instance:

 ```ruby
 DuckPuncher.punch! :Numeric, only: [:to_currency, :to_duration]
 ```

-The `.punch` method creates and caches a new punched class that __inherits__ from the original:
+Use `DuckPuncher.punch` to create a new class that __inherits__ from the original (automatically cached for future calls):

 ```ruby
 >> DuckPuncher.punch :String